 5343.
-Pharmacotherapeutics for Nurses in Advanced Practice (3:3:0 WB)
+Pharmacotherapeutics for Nurses in Advanced Practice

 This graduate course focuses on application of pharmacokinetic and pharmacodynamic principles to medication regimens for patients across the life span.
-Students will utilize assessment data and evidence-based protocols to guide safe prescriptive decision-making in an advanced nursing role.
-In addition, students are expected to integrate cultural, ethical, legal, and regulatory considerations in the planning process.
-Evaluation of the therapeutic effects and potential adverse effects of classes of medications is included.
+Students will utilize assessment data and evidence-based protocols to guide safe prescriptive decision-making in a master's prepared nursing role.

 5345.
-Advanced Practice Nursing: Application of Pathophysiology (3:3:0 WB)
+Advanced Practice Nursing: Application of Pathophysiology (3:3:0 O)